KristofferC/TimerOutputs.jl/README.md

 [![Build Status](https://travis-ci.org/KristofferC/TimerOutputs.jl.svg?branch=master)](https://travis-ci.org/KristofferC/TimerOutputs.jl)

 `TimerOutputs` is a small Julia package that is used to generate formatted output from timings made in different sections of a program.
 It is similar to the `@time` macro in Base except you also give a label to the block you time.
-In the end of the program it is possible to print a nicely formatted table presetning how much time was spent in each section and how many calls were made.
+In the end of the program it is possible to print a nicely formatted table presenting how much time was spent in each section and how many calls were made.

-This package is inspired by the `TimerOutputs` class in [deal.ii](https://dealii.org/) which works in a similar way.
+This package is inspired by the `TimerOutput` class in [deal.ii](https://dealii.org/) which works in a similar way.

 ## Usage